Chad Lewis: Professional career

-In 2002, the NFL sent Lewis to Taiwan, Singapore and Thailand to promote the league.
-Since then he has visited China several times to give interviews and help with football clinics.
+Lewis retired following the 2005 season.
+He has visited China, Taiwan, Singapore and Thailand to promote the NFL, give interviews and help with football clinics.
 He has also spoken at the Fourth of July celebration in China.

 In 2009, Lewis released a memoir, Surround Yourself With Greatness, and in 2010, he returned to BYU as an Associate Athletic Director.

 Lewis is a regular speaker at BYU and the Church of Jesus Christ of Latter-day Saints's Missionary Training Center.